Bradford, Wakefield and Leeds Railway: Branch line to Ossett, and Batley

-The BW&LR obtained an Act on 23 July 1860 for a branch to Ossett.
+The BW&LR obtained an act of Parliament, the Bradford, Wakefield and Leeds Railway Act 1860 (23 & 24 Vict. c. clxvii), on 23 July 1860 for a branch to Ossett.
 It was single line, and left the main line at Wrenthorpe [south] junction, just north of Wakefield.
 It ran as far as Roundwood colliery, carrying mineral traffic from 6 January 1862.
 Soon after it was extended to a station named "Ossett", in fact at Flushdyke, opening on 7 April 1862, but minerals had been carried between Roundwood Colliery sidings and Wrenthorpe since 6 January.

 Captain Rich of the Board of Trade inspected the new line on 12 March 1864 and found it satisfactory, and the remainder of the line to Ossett was opened for traffic on 2 April 1864.
 It was a single line, 65 chains long, and there was a viaduct with three brick arches of 30 feet span.
 A new platform at a higher level was provided at Flushdyke, although to reach it passengers had to cross the rails of the earlier line.

-The BW&LR had obtained an Act on 17 May 1861 to further extend the line to Batley, a distance of 3 miles 55 chains.
+The BW&LR had obtained the Bradford, Wakefield and Leeds Railway Act 1861 (24 & 25 Vict. c. xxviii) on 17 May 1861 to further extend the line to Batley, a distance of 3 miles 55 chains.
 The new line was to make a junction with the LB&HJR line at Batley.
 The works were considerable, including two tunnels: Chickenley Heath (47 yd) and Shaw Cross (209 yd).
 The single line route opened on 15 December 1864.
 The combined branches formed a third route between Wakefield and Bradford.

 Change of name

-In the 1863 session of Parliament the BW&LR sought powers to change its name to the West Yorkshire Railway, and this was sanctioned by an Act of 21 July 1863.
+In the 1863 session of Parliament the BW&LR sought powers to change its name to the West Yorkshire Railway, and this was sanctioned by the West Yorkshire Railway Act 1863 (26 & 27 Vict. c. clxvii) of 21 July 1863.

 Methley joint line

-Also in the 1863 session of Parliament the BW&LR sought powers for a branch to Methley, and this too was sanctioned by the Act of 21 July 1863, giving running powers over the North Eastern Railway from Methley to Castleford.
+Also in the 1863 session of Parliament the BW&LR sought powers for a branch to Methley, and this too was sanctioned by the West Yorkshire Railway Act 1863, giving running powers over the North Eastern Railway from Methley to Castleford.
 The Lancashire and Yorkshire Railway and the North Eastern Railway had opposed this line, but they had acquiesced on the promise of its being made joint with them.
-This was ratified by an Act of 23 June 1864, and the line became known as the Methley joint line, or the Methley Joint Railway.
+This was ratified by the Methley Railway Act 1864 (27 & 28 Vict. c. lv) of 23 June 1864, and the line became known as the Methley joint line, or the Methley Joint Railway.

 The railway diverged from the West Yorkshire Railway at Lofthouse North junction, and joined the North Eastern Railway at Methley Joint Line junction; there was a spur at Methley connecting to the L&YR.
 The line opened in August 1865 for goods traffic, but passenger working was delayed until 1 June 1869.
 The south curve at Lofthouse was brought into use on 1 May 1876.